-- the communication examples.
-Show actual examples of customer touchpoints.
+- the communication examples: can you show actual examples of customer touchpoints?

 - the presentation.
 I absolutely love Amy’s communication: details without compromises.
 Click through the slides below to experience this communication joy.

 In marketing everything starts with understanding customers.
-This map from Heart of the Customer make the customer persona front and central.
-Don’t assume everyone is familar with your marketing / product development speak.
+This map from Heart of the Customer make the target customer persona front and central.
+Don’t assume everyone is familar with your product development / marketing speak.

 Questions are explict, and different at each stage.